JuliaConstraints/LocalSearchSolvers.jl/docs/src/quickstart.md

 # Quick Start Guide
 This section introduce the main concepts of `LocalSearchSolvers.jl`.
 We model both a satisfaction and an optimization version of the [Golomb Ruler](https://en.wikipedia.org/wiki/Golomb_ruler) problem.
+For this quickstart, we will use [JuMP.jl](https://github.com/jump-dev/JuMP.jl) syntax.

 ## Golomb Ruler
 From Wikipedia's English page.